 Have you ever wondered why so many companies are incorporated in Delaware and why so many LLCs are formed in Delaware?
 Companies incorporate in Delaware because of its corporate-friendly environment, which offers numerous benefits in terms of convenience, tax liability and legal protection for businesses.
 Other pages on this site go more in-depth on the question of "Why incorporate in Delaware?" but we've distilled the answers down to a short list of bullet points here:

-You do not need to visit Delaware in order to form a business in the state.
+Another reason why so many companies are incorporated in Delaware that you do not need to visit Delaware in order to form a business in the state.
 Delaware's Division of Corporations is the best in the world at processing business formation filings quickly, and it encourages entrepreneurs from across the country and around the world to form their businesses here.

-We can take care of all the necessary paperwork for you, so file your Delaware company with us today.
+if you're looking for one more reason to incorporate in Delaware, Harvard Business Services, Inc. will happily take care of all the necessary paperwork for you, so file your Delaware company with us today.

 Form an LLC or a Corporation on our website to start enjoying the benefits of a Delaware company today.

 Image Attribution: Tichnor Brothers